πŸŽ₯ Watch Josh Talk About the Workshop

 Everyone builds the recipe app during the workshop (it's our teaching vehicle), but the patterns transfer directly to any AI-first application.
 You'll leave with mental models you can apply to your own projects.

 After the workshop, many participants adapt the starter code and patterns to build their own apps.
-The Slack community is a great place to share your projects!
+The Substack community is a great place to share your projects!

 Will the AI write all my code? πŸ€–